A new axiomatics for masures: Axiomatic of masures

 \begin{proof} Maybe changing the choice of $\overline{C^v_f}$, one can suppose that $y-x\in \overline{C^v_f}$.
 Let $\q$ be a sector-germ of $B$, $\rho_B:\I\overset{\q}{\rightarrow} B$ and $\tau_\A:[0,1]\rightarrow \A$ defined by $\tau_\A(t)=(1-t)x+ty$.
 Let $\phi:\A\rightarrow B$.
-By Lemma~\ref{lemImage d'un segment par une rétraction 2}, $\pi_B:=\rho_B\circ \tau_\A$ is a $(\phi(x),\phi(y))$-path of $B$ from $x$ to $y$.
+By Lemma~\ref{lemImage d'un segment par une retraction 2}, $\pi_B:=\rho_B\circ \tau_\A$ is a $(\phi(x),\phi(y))$-path of $B$ from $x$ to $y$.
 Therefore $x\leq _B y$.
 Let $\psi=\phi^{-1}:B\rightarrow \A$.
 Composing $\phi$ by some $w\in W^v$ if necessary, one can suppose that $\psi(y)-\psi(x)\in \overline{C^v_f}$.

-By Lemma~\ref{lemImage d'un segment par une rétraction 2}, $\pi_\A$ is a $(\psi(x),\psi(y))$-path of $\A$.
-By Lemma~\ref{lemArrivée d'un Lambda chemin}, we deduce that $y-x\leq_{Q^\vee}\psi(y)-\psi(x)$.
+By Lemma~\ref{lemImage d'un segment par une retraction 2}, $\pi_\A$ is a $(\psi(x),\psi(y))$-path of $\A$.
+By Lemma~\ref{lemArrivee d'un Lambda chemin}, we deduce that $y-x\leq_{Q^\vee}\psi(y)-\psi(x)$.

 By Lemma~\ref{lemImage d'un lambda seg par un iso}, $\psi\circ \pi_B$ is an $(x,y)$-path of $\A$ from $\psi(x)$ to $\psi(y)$.
-By Lemma~\ref{lemArrivée d'un Lambda chemin}, we deduce that $\psi(y)-\psi(x)\leq_{Q^\vee} y-x$.
+By Lemma~\ref{lemArrivee d'un Lambda chemin}, we deduce that $\psi(y)-\psi(x)\leq_{Q^\vee} y-x$.
 Therefore $x-y=\psi(x)-\psi(y)$ and $\pi_\A$ is an $(x,y)$-path of $\A$. \end{proof}

 If $x,y\in \I$, one says that $x\leq y$ if there exists an apartment $A$ containing $x,y$ and such that $x\leq_A y$.
-By Lemma~\ref{lemImage d'un segment ordonné par une rétraction}, this does not depend on the choice of $A$: if $x\leq y$ then for all apartment $B$ containing $x,y$, one has $x\leq_B y$.
-However, one does not know yet that $\leq $ is a preorder: the proof of Théorème 5.9 of \cite{rousseau2011masures} uses (MAO).
+By Lemma~\ref{lemImage d'un segment ordonne par une retraction}, this does not depend on the choice of $A$: if $x\leq y$ then for all apartment $B$ containing $x,y$, one has $x\leq_B y$.
+However, one does not know yet that $\leq $ is a preorder: the proof of Th\'eor\`eme 5.9 of \cite{rousseau2011masures} uses (MAO).

 The following lemma is Lemma~3.6 of \cite{hebertGK}: